PM-Notes/Prince2/README.md

 "Reference levels against which an entity is monitored and controlled"

 ### Issue
-"Anything happening during the project which, unless resolved, will result in a change to a baseline product, plan or performance target (time, cost, scope, quality, risk and benefits).
+"Anything happening during the project which, unless resolved, will result in a change to a baseline product, plan or performance target (inc. time, cost, scope, quality, risk and benefits).

+3 Types of Issues which may arrise:
-Request for Change
+- Request for Change (A proopsal to change a baseline).
-Problem or concern
-Off specification
+- Off specification (Something that should be provided, but is currently not being provided or is forecast not to be provided).
+- Problem or concern (ANy other matter that requirtes the PM to either resolve or escalate to the Project Board for a decision or action).

-Approach to Change
+### Approach to Change

 Procedures for:
 - Change Control